Rnamrata/low-light-image-processing-transformer/Readme.md

 # Low Light Image Processing Transformer

 ## Overview
 This project focuses on the Low-Light Image Processing Transformer, a neural network architecture designed to enhance images captured in low-light conditions.
-The study focuses on fine-tuning the hyperparameters of an existing model (HVI-CIDNet) designed to improve perceptual metrics.
+The study focuses on fine-tuning the hyperparameters of an existing model (HVI-CIDNet - https://github.com/Fediory/HVI-CIDNet) designed to improve perceptual metrics.
 This is accomplished by using a stable diffusion approach to adjust the lighting of a source image instead of adding noise.
 This innovative model processes brightness and color features separately using a dual-path architecture.
 The project also introduces Fréchet Inception Distance (FID) as a new evaluation metric for image quality, alongside conventional metrics such as Peak Signal-to-Noise Ratio (PSNR) and Structural Similarity Index Measurement (SSIM).

 ## Key Features
 1. Dual-Path Architecture: